logo

 Advertisement

 "I don't like the word abusive because he was just living the life he knew how to live," the actress explained.
-She added that her spouse was a creative individual, and part of his dream was to become a cowboy and run a ranch with horses.
+She added that her spouse had a creative mind, and part of his dream was to become a cowboy and run a ranch with horses.

 The actress and Ed Thrasher attending the People's Choice Awards on January 1, 1980 in Hollywood, California. | Source: Getty Images